empty4est/hello-world-solidity-smart-contract/README.md

 ### Deploying Contract
 You are now ready to deploy the contract.
-1. To deploy run this command:
+1. To deploy, run this command:
 ```
 npx hardhat run scripts/deploy.js --network ropsten
 ```